-Fallon shortstop Stacy Kalt had the game of her high-school career Saturday by walloping three home runs including a walk-off three-run homer in the bottom of the sixth inning to give the Wave the championship at the Edward Arciniega Athletic Complex.
+Fallon shortstop Stacy Kalt had the game of her high-school career Saturday by walloping three home runs including a walk-off three-run homer in the bottom of the sixth inning to give the Wave a 14-2 win in the 2018 NIAA 3A Northern League Softball Tournament played at the Edward Arciniega Athletic Complex.

 Kalt also ignited the Lady Wave in the first inning.
 Fallon pitcher Faith Cornmesser retired Lowry in order to begin the game.
 In Fallon’s bottom half of the inning, Lowry pitcher Sierra Maestrejuan fell behind Kalt 3-0, but she sailed her next pitch across the plate for Kalt to rip a shot beyond the scoreboard.

 Lowry made a quick pitching change by bringing in Macey

 Katzenmeyer.
 Aspen Mori greeted Katzenmeyer by singling up the middle for an RBI, and Schultz walked with the bases loaded for Fallon’s third run.

 The Wave exploded for seven runs in the fourth inning.
 With a runner on first, Kalt launched her second homer of the game followed Cornmesser’s solo shot to left field.
 After Maci Anderson walked, senior Jordan Beyer cranked a two-run home run to left field.